 Rod Donald Hut to Hilltop Hotel via Montgomery Reserve

-The track from Rod Donald Hut to Hilltop Hotel passes through Montgomery Park Scenic Reserve.
+Rod Donald Hut to Hilltop Hotel via Montgomery Reserve takes you through Montgomery Park Scenic Reserve onto Summit Road.

 If parking at Hilltop, leave vehicles at the furthest end of the car park from the tavern itself.

-Akaroa Shuttle and Akaroa French Connection provide services between Christchurch and Akaroa, and can stop or pick up at Hilltop Tavern on request.
+There are shuttle services between Christchurch and Akaroa that can stop or pick up at Hilltop Tavern on request.
 If you book to catch the bus at the end of your walk at Hilltop, let them know to call at the Tavern.
 Be there 15 min after the bus departure time from Akaroa.
 There is also an on-demand shuttle from Pohatu.

 The track is suitable for people with moderate backcountry skills and experience.
 It's rough and steep in places.